IsaiahIruoha/ml-algorithmic-trading/README.md

 4. **Performance Metrics**: Key performance indicators such as Sharpe Ratio, Annualized Returns, and CAPM Alpha are calculated to evaluate the effectiveness of the investment strategies.

-5. **Visualization**: (If applicable) The project may include data visualization components to help interpret results.

 ## Usage

 (Include brief instructions on how to run the main scripts, if applicable)